-Pharmacology II presents basic principles of pharmacodynamics while the student learns to administer commonly prescribed drugs in the clinical setting.
+Pharmacology II is the second of two (2) courses presenting the basic principles of pharmacodynamics while the student learns principles of pharmacodynamics utilized when administering commonly prescribed drugs in the clinical setting.
 Major drug classifications are introduced as well as usual and idiosyncratic effects and precautions with administration.
-Mathematics of drugs and solutions are emphasized.
-(S)
+Pharmacologic topics covered include drugs affecting the respiratory, digestive, endocrine, and central nervous systems and drugs used in the treatment of cancer, disorders of the eye and ear, and in the treatment of mental health disorders.
+(F,S)

-PNE167 Growth and Development

-Across the Life Span
+PNE167 Growth and Development Across the Life Span

-Prerequisites: Admission to the Bi-Level Nursing program and reading proficiency Corequisite: PNE141
+Prerequisites: Admission to the Bi-Level Nursing program and reading proficiency

-Growth and Development Across the Life Span introduces the student to patterns of growth and normal developmental stages across the life span.
-Family relationships, health maintenance, and health problems are discussed for each developmental stage.
-Reflecting the aging population, emphasis will be placed on the elderly client and the role of the nurse providing care in a variety of settings.
+Growth and Development Across the Life Span introduces the student to patterns of growth and development, including normal developmental stages from birth through later years of life.
+Family relationships, health maintenance, and health problems are discussed.
+Students complete four (4) hours of shadowing a school nurse (as assigned).
+In reflection of the aging process, emphasis is placed on the elderly client and the role of the nurse in providing care in a variety of settings.
 (F)

-Prerequisites: PNE041, PNE141, PNE143, PNE145, PNE148, PNE167, and MTH113 (all courses must be completed with a grade of "C" or better), BIO211 and BIO212 (both courses must be completed with a grade of "B" or better), and reading proficiency Corequisite: PNE162
+Prerequisites: PNE141, PNE143, PNE145, PNE148, PNE167, and MTH113 (all courses must be completed with a grade of "C" or better) and reading proficiency Corequisite: PNE181